Consumption: 1,240 kWh per month

 Bill: $127.10 per month (9th highest)

 Texas has the second-most utility customers in the country, who combined to consume more energy than any other state in 2017, according to data from the Energy Information Association.
+The top residential provider in the state is TXU Energy.
+Other leaders include Reliant Energy and Direct Energy.
 In 2016, Texas customers enjoyed low prices in comparison to other states, but their usage – an average of 13,872 kWh annually per customer – drove bills up to the 9th highest in the nation.

 6. South Carolina